Chapter 4 : Sixth Year

 “All right,” Albus answered.
 “Yours?”

 Scorpius had absolutely no interest in indulging Claire.
-In his opinion, people indulged her far too often.
-She was his friend, but that didn’t mean that he would just put up with her being a bitch.
+In his opinion, people indulged his friend far too often.
+It wasn’t good for her.
 “Well, I doubt James Potter and I are going to become best friends, but they’re all right,” he said coolly.

 She looked like she was trying to hide a smile.
 “How’s Noah doing, sitting with the Gryffindor Quidditch team?”